pingcap/docs-cn/dumpling-overview.md

   --where "id < 100"
 ```

 The above command exports the data that matches `id < 100` from each table.
+Note that you cannot use the `--where` parameter together with `--sql`.

 #### Use the `--filter` option to filter data